Central Philippine University – College of Nursing

 The Central Philippine University College of Nursing, also known as CPU CON or CPU College of Nursing, is a constituent of Central Philippine University, a private Protestant research university in Iloilo City, Philippines.
 It was established in 1906 as the Union Mission Hospital Training School for Nurses as the first nursing school in the Philippines.

 In 1932, it was renamed as the Iloilo Mission Hospital Training School for Nurses when the Union Mission Hospital changed its name.
 After World War II, the school merged with Central Philippine University and became the Central Philippine University College of Nursing.
 In 2014, it underwent reorganization and absorbed the Pharmacy and Medical Laboratory Science programs of the College of Arts and Sciences, becoming the College of Nursing and Allied Health Sciences.

 In August 2017, the Medical Laboratory Science program separated and became the College of Medical Laboratory Science.
 This was followed by the Pharmacy program which became the College of Pharmacy.
 This lead for the college reverting its name back to the College of Nursing.

 Currently, the CPU College of Nursing offers an undergraduate nursing program, while graduate studies programs are offer through the CPU School of Graduate Studies.
 The college is recognized as one of the top nursing schools in the country, ranking seventh in the Philippine Nursing Licensure Examination.
 It consistently produces topnotchers in this board exam.

-The College of Nursing maintains its affiliation with CPU–Iloilo Mission Hospital, which serves as it's base hospital for the students' clinical training program and off-campus academic classes.
+The College of Nursing maintains its affiliation with CPU–Iloilo Mission Hospital, which serves as its base hospital for the students' clinical training program and off-campus academic classes.